DuckTales (1987 TV series)

 DuckTales is an American animated television series produced by Walt Disney Television Animation.
-This series, with episodes 1–13, was initially broadcast as a limited preview run on Disney Channel on January 16, 1987, in a limited release.
-The main broadcast began in syndication on September 18, 1987, spanning 100 episodes across 4 seasons, with the final episode airing on November 28, 1990.
+The broadcast began in syndication on September 18, 1987, spanning 100 episodes across 4 seasons, with the final episode airing on November 28, 1990.

-Based upon Uncle Scrooge and other Duck universe comic books created by Carl Barks, the show follows Scrooge McDuck, his three grandnephews Huey, Dewey, and Louie, and close friends of the group.
+Based on Uncle Scrooge and other Duck universe comic books created by Carl Barks, the show follows Scrooge McDuck, his three grandnephews Huey, Dewey, and Louie, and close friends of the group.
 Most episodes involve various adventures, most of which either involve seeking out treasure or thwarting the efforts of villains seeking to steal Scrooge's fortune or his Number One Dime.

 DuckTales has inspired video games, merchandise, and comic books, along with an animated theatrical spin-off film entitled DuckTales the Movie: Treasure of the Lost Lamp, that was released to theaters across the United States on August 3, 1990.
 It is the first Disney cartoon to be produced for weekday syndication, with its success paving the way for future Disney cartoons, such as Chip 'n Dale: Rescue Rangers and TaleSpin, creating the syndication block The Disney Afternoon.
 The show's popular theme song was written by Mark Mueller.
 Launchpad McQuack, a side character, later returns to appear in another Disney animated series, becoming a main character in Darkwing Duck.

 In February 2015, Disney XD announced the revival of the show, with the intention of rebooting the series.
 The rebooted series premiered on August 12, 2017, and concluded on March 15, 2021.